szktkfm/mdtt/README.md

 [GitHub Releases](https://github.com/szktkfm/mdtt/releases)

 ## 🎬 Usage

 To start editing your markdown table, simply run:

 ```sh
 mdtt filename.md
 ```

-When launched, mdtt will display the tables from your markdown file in a TUI.
+Upon launching, `mdtt` will display the tables from your markdown file in a TUI.

 While editing, you can utilize the following vim-like keybindings to navigate and modify your tables efficiently:

-- Navigation: Use `hjkl` to move left, down, up, and right respectively.
+- Navigation: Use hjkl for left, down, up, and right movements.
-- Editing: Enter insert mode by pressing `i` to start editing the cell content, and return to normal mode with `esc` or `ctrl+c`.
+- Editing: Press i to switch to insert mode and edit cell content, exit insert mode with esc or ctrl+c.
 - Row and Column Manipulation:
   - Add a new row or colymn with `o`, `vo`.
   - Delete the current row or column with `dd`, `vd`.
   - Copy the current row or column with `yy`, `vy`.
   - Paste a copied row or column with `p`.

 <img src="assets/02.gif" width=500>

-If you prefer to edit the file directly and save changes back to the same file, use:
+For direct editing and saving changes to the same file, use:

 ```sh
 mdtt -i filename.md
 ```

 <img src="assets/03.gif" width=500>

-To pipe contents into mdtt:
+You can use piping with `mdtt` as shown below:

 ```sh
 pbpaste | mdtt | pbcopy